rdemarqui/rdemarqui.github.io/index.md

   <h1>Portfolio</h1>
 </div>

 <p align="justify"> Below, some selected machine learning projects.
-These are independent projects, many of which reflect what I've been learning in my career or topics that I have an interest in.
-Feel free to explore them, or if you prefer, visit my <a href="https://github.com/rdemarqui">GitHub</a> page. </p>
+These are independent projects and will always be a work in progress, but feel free to explore them, or if you prefer, visit my <a href="https://github.com/rdemarqui">GitHub</a> page. </p>

 ### Topics
 * [Classification](#classification)
 * [Regression](#regression)
 * [Natural Language Processing](#natural-language-processing)